 A few of the aspects to think about are:

-do you need to store or share documentation;
+- Do you need to store or share documentation;

-are there clients or other stakeholders that need access to the tool.
+- Are there clients or other stakeholders that need access to the tool.

 There probably isn’t a collaboration tool out there that’s perfect for your project team.
 However, there are many options that are going to work just great.
 Don’t get stuck on some small features that are missing.
 Keep the core needs in mind.

-There might be a situation where implementation means sending out invitations and an email saying this is what we are going to use now.
-The ‘You figure it out approach’.
+There might be a situation where implementation means sending out invitations and an email saying “this is what we are going to use now.”
+You know, the “you figure it out approach.”
 That’s not the way to go if you really want the tool to be used.

-The scholars can’t stress enough how important training is.
+Research can’t stress enough how important training is.
 That’s why you need to be the master of the tool you have chosen before starting the implementing process.
 Ask for a demo and guides that can help you.
 Read those emails that you get during the trial period.
 Make sure you know enough to train others.
 You can also ask for a group demo where the support team of the software will go over all the important aspects.

 Even if your project team consists of young hip people that are always in front of a screen, there’s still a need for training.
 You need to go through different dimensions of the software and you need to set some rules.
 Providing your team with training will increase their knowledge of the tool and ultimately increase their intent to use it.
 And that’s something you want, isn’t it?

 If you are certain that you need to implement the collaboration tool, your team must be certain that learning the skill will help them perform better on the job in the future.
 That’s one of the reasons you need to take a hefty amount of time for the first step.
 You are going to convince your whole team not just yourself.
 If you have established your team’s needs, it’s a whole lot easier to convince them that the software isn’t just something that you’d like them to use.
 They easier for them to understand that it’s beneficial to them.

-3. Provide an Opportunity to Reflect
+5. Provide an Opportunity to Reflect

 Finally, something that isn’t yesterday’s news.
 When implementing any kind of new software, the opportunity to reflect is often missed.
 It can be a casual conversation, it can be a whole group session, it can be an agenda point in a meeting and it can all of those things.

 The right way of thinking here is actually kind of similar to design thinking.
 Implementing a software is a never-ending circle of steps you need to continuously take.
 You have to have enough empathy to see where to problems really are.
 Giving your team the opportunity to reflect will give you an enormous amount of input on the process as a whole, your part in it and the tool itself.
-Be ready to make changes accordingly.
+Just be ready to make changes accordingly.